Establish Successful Breastfeeding After a C-section

 1. Meet with a lactation consultant while pregnant

 Knowing what to expect from breastfeeding after delivery is vital if you’re planning on exclusive nursing.
 The first couple of weeks of breastfeeding are not easy, doesn’t matter if you gave birth naturally or via c-section.

 The planned meeting with a lactation consultant will help you be more confident about breastfeeding, find out the nuances and even learn the right techniques for breastfeeding.

 You can also use the help of the local lactation consultant in the hospital after the surgery.
 She will provide you with the tips and support you need.

 Lactation Link is an awesome resource for e-consults – as well as in person consults for anyone that lives in Utah.
-As far as classes go, we highly recommend either of these online courses – Simply Breastfeeding or Milkology.
+Be sure to check out our FREE online breastfeeding class that will give you the basics to getting started.